 I work with clients to create personalized integrated financial plans in addition to portfolio design and review.
 My specialty is in socially-responsible investing, charitable giving and philanthropic strategies.
 I believe that you can accomplish your financial goals while investing in a responsible and sustainable way.

 I have been working in the financial services industry since 2005 and joined RGF Integrated Wealth Management in 2012.
-Prior to working at RGF, I was a property and casualty insurance broker at one of the largest Autoplan producers in British Columbia.
-In 2008, I graduated from the University of British Columbia with a Bachelor of Arts Degree with a major in Geography and a minor in Economics.
+Prior to joining RGF, I worked as a property and casualty insurance broker while attending university.
+I hold a Bachelor of Arts degree from the University of British Columbia, where I majored in Geography and minored in Economics.

 BA – University of British Columbia